 The bulk of our lead generation occurs at conferences.
 The main accessibility conferences we hit in a given year and outlined below.

+Accessing Higher Ground

 AHG is held in the Denver area each November and put on by the likeable Howard Kramer.
 The conference focus is accessibility in the higher-ed space and the about 75% of attendees are from higher-ed institutions.
 Course content is regarded as some of the highest quality among accessibility conferences, so people from other industries attend, as well.
 Expect up to 20 booths with ~1/4 of them being direct competitors.
 Dress is more casual – many attendees will wear cardigans and slacks or even jeans.
 The most common attendees are: